GLOBAL MARKETS-Europe turns red as bulls run out of charge

 On a per-capita gross domestic product basis, the global contraction will be the deepest since 1945-46, when World War Two spending dried up.

-Tuesday's wobble in markets saw the safe-haven Japanese yen head up 0.4% to 107.93, while the U.S. dollar's gains elsewhere saw the greenback index make its best spurt since May 22.
+Tuesday's wobble in markets saw the safe-haven Japanese yen head as high as 107.93, while the U.S. dollar's gains elsewhere saw the greenback index make its best spurt since May 22.

+Big emerging market currencies such as China's internationally-traded yuan CNH=, Brazil's real BRL= and Turkey's lira TRY= backpedalled, while Europe's stocks were led down by a 3% drop in eurozone bank shares .SX7E after a six-day run of gains.
+EMRG/FRX.EU

 Global assetshttp://tmsnrt.rs/2jvdmXl